umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Troubleshooting/index.md

 # Troubleshooting

-In this troubleshooting section, you can find help to resolve issues that you might have when using Umbraco Deploy.
+In this troubleshooting section, you can find help to resolve issues that you might run into when using Umbraco Deploy.

 If you are unable to find the issue you are having, then please reach out to our friendly support team at contact@umbraco.com.